 |FY opened as of 1 January 2020||FY opened as of 1 January 2021||FY opened as of 1 January 2022|

 * Situation of small corporations not addressed.

-For FY opened as of January 1, 2021, the reduced CIT rate of 15% that applies for small corporations on their first EUR 38,120 of taxable profits (according to the French tax Law definition) is extended to the corporations realising a turnover up to EUR 10 million (compared to EUR 7,63 million for FY opened before January 1, 2021).
+For financial years opened as of 1 January 2021, the reduced CIT rate of 15% that applies for small corporations on their first EUR 38,120 of taxable profits (according to the French Tax Law definition) is extended to the corporations realising a turnover up to EUR 10 million (compared to EUR 7.63 million for financial years opened before 1 January 2021).

 Social contribution tax

 The social contribution tax is due by any corporation at the rate of 0.16% assessed on the revenue excluding VAT and after deduction of a EUR 19 million relief.

 Patent box regime

 Under certain conditions, income derived from the sale or license of patents or patentable inventions, as well as software under restrictive conditions, is taxed at a reduced CIT.

 A reduced tax rate applies to certain capital gains.
 See Capital gains in the Income determination section for more information.

 Local income taxes